-2.4.3 Java Foundation Class (JFC) Swing Components
+2.5.3 Java Foundation Class (JFC) Swing Components

-The OHJ Help system is implemented using Java Foundation Class (JFC) Swing components from Sun Microsystems.
+The OHJ Help system is implemented using Java Foundation Class (JFC) Swing components.

-2.4.4 Open, Pluggable Architecture
+2.5.4 Open, Pluggable Architecture

 OHJ has an open, pluggable architecture.
 That means that you can substitute your own components for default components such as the search facility or the HTML display component.
 In addition, components such as the Navigator tabs and the HTML display can be embedded into an application's user interface, to provide completely integrated help.